Consul General and Consulate Departments

 The Cultural department works in close co-operation with the Goethe Institute, the German Academic Exchange Service, the German language advisor, the German International School of Silicon Valley, the German-American School in Portland, and many more organizations and institutions active in this field.

 German Academic Exchange Service

 German International School of Silicon Valley

 Institut für Auslandsbeziehungen

 German Agency for Schools Abroad

 Consular and legal affairs

-Consul Gunther Zeiller and his highly qualified team provide a wide spectrum of indispensable consular services to German and US-citizens as well as third-country nationals.
+Consul Monika Witzel de Salazar and her highly qualified team provide a wide spectrum of indispensable consular services to German and US-citizens as well as third-country nationals.
 In providing services throughout its extensive area of jurisdiction, the Consular Department is competently assisted by the German Honorary Consuls in Anchorage, Honolulu, Portland and Seattle.

 German Honorary Consul

 Consul Ute Averesch is responsible for managing the Consulate General's day-to-day operations.
 She also deals with the Consulate General's personnel, business, communications, maintenance and security needs.